 17. Prohibited contact order (person in relation to whom preventative detention order is being sought)

-(1) A police officer who applies to an issuing authority for a preventative detention order in relation to a person (the “subject”) may also apply to the issuing authority for a prohibited contact order in relation to the subject’s detention under the preventative detention order.
+(1) A police officer who applies to an issuing authority for a preventative detention order in relation to a person (the subject) may also apply to the issuing authority for a prohibited contact order in relation to the subject’s detention under the preventative detention order.

 (2) An application cannot be made under subsection (1) unless the Commissioner’s authorisation under section 10 specifies that the police officer may make such an application.